rvarneyuk/Turbo-V12/README.md

 An SDL2-powered homage to old-school sprite-scaling racers.
 Pilot a blaze-yellow Peugeot 306 Turbo Diesel across five themed stages full of twisting parallax roads, melodic diesel vibes, and crowd-pleasing smoke shows while beating the two-minute-per-stage timer.

+The playfield now spans a full 1920×1080 window, and every sprite—from the Peugeot and rival traffic to the start-line crew and cones—has been redrawn at double resolution for chunkier, more detailed pixel art.

 ## Requirements
 - SDL2 development libraries (`libsdl2-dev`).